kaltura/kaltura-player-js/docs/advertisement-layout-management.md

 ### Seekbar Cue Points

-To display cue points on the seekbar to indicates the ad break positions use the following config:
+To display cue points on the seekbar to indicates the ad break positions use `showAdBreakCuePoint` option, as following:
 ```js
 const config = {
   ...